From the Field

 Federal nutrition programs like SNAP and WIC can do better to address the needs of the populations they serve, but not without a greater understanding of the communities they intend to serve.

 Kristal is a first year MPH Nutrition student at UC Berkeley’s School of Public Health.
-She joined the Berkeley Food Institute in Washington, DC for the Farm Bill symposium we co-hosted with American University.
+She joined the Berkeley Food Institute in Washington, DC for the Farm Bill symposium BFI co-hosted with American University.
 Below are her reflections on the compelling discussion that took place during a panel dedicated to Title IV of the Farm Bill: Nutrition.

 Federal Nutrition Programs

 Many of us arrived to the Farm Bill Symposium with the same question: can federal nutrition programs like SNAP, SNAP-Ed, and WIC do even better to address the needs of the populations they serve?
 The answer: yes, but not without a greater understanding of the communities they intend to serve.